giantswarm/rfc/cabbage-roadmap-2022-1/README.md

 Gateway API can be described as a possible future replacement for the current [Ingress API object](https://kubernetes.io/docs/concepts/services-networking/ingress/), aiming to provide a more well-rounded API for describing service networking in Kubernetes.

-We need to firm up our strategy with Ingress generally, and more specifically our plans with the nginx-ingress-controller.
+We need to firm up our strategy with Ingress generally, and more specifically our plans with the Ingress NGINX Controller.

 Given upstream direction, it is likely that we will need to provide a managed Gateway API solution.
-We also have concerns about the maintainership of nginx-ingress-controller - there is currently a lack of support for Gateway API, and no clear plans for adding that support.
+We also have concerns about the maintainership of Ingress NGINX Controller - there is currently a lack of support for Gateway API, and no clear plans for adding that support.

 There are alternative solutions we're considering offering, such as Contour / Envoy, Kong, or Traefik, among others.
 These support Gateway API, and appear to be better maintained.